mloef/CodeSignal_Practice_Industry_Coding_Framework/practice_assessments/todo_list_manager/level2.md

 **Handling Duplicates**
 - If multiple tasks share the same title, only update the **first** match in the order they were added.
+- When a task is updated, it is considered as having been deleted and re-added.
+This ordering is important for duplicate handling.

 ---